 TEACH Grant Program

-While enrolled at an eligible institution:
+How to obtain a TEACH Grant while enrolled at an eligible institution:

 - Must complete the FAFSA and be a U.S. citizen or eligible non-citizen

 - Must complete counseling - initial/subsequent (each year)/exit – method to be determined

 - Must sign Agreement to Serve for each year the grant is received and will be available electronically on Department of ED website